rockettheme/docs/Docs/magento/basic/products.md

 #### Related Products

 **Related Products** allows you to let Magento know if there are any related products that would be worth promoting within the new product's page.
-If the product you're adding is a DSLR, you might add similar DSLR models here for customers to consider, should they be searching for something just a little different than this particular product.
+If the product you are adding is a DSLR, you might add similar DSLR models here for customers to consider, should they be searching for something just a little different than this particular product.

 #### Up-Sells